iceyaseen/fpga-bus-identifier/README.md

 - An active I2C master: bidirectional open-drain probe drivers, software-switchable pull-ups, an electrical pre-scan (own pull-up / needs ours / held low / floating, per channel, before any bus traffic), and a 0x08-0x77 address sweep that reports every address that ACKs.
 Driven from the host's "Scan I2C" button; verified in simulation against a fake I2C slave (exactly one address found, START/STOP/ACK timing checked against spec) and confirmed on real hardware against an MLX90614 at 0x5A.

 Not built yet:
-- Reading actual data back from a found device (the I2C master currently only does the one-byte address-probe transaction a scan needs) - UART/SPI as active protocols, and the identification logic that would tell you "this looks like I2C" purely from a passive capture (the hint panel is a timing-only nudge toward that, not the real thing).
+- Reading actual data back from a found device (the I2C master currently only does the one-byte address-probe transaction a scan needs).
+- Decoders for UART, 1-Wire, and PWM.
+- Detection of analog (non-digital) devices - everything so far assumes the thing on the probes is digital.

 ## Host software